Amitabh-DevOps/Deployment-Strategies-kubernetes/Rolling-Update-Deployment/README.md

 >   [!NOTE]
 >
->   You can create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`
+>   You have to go inside root dir of this repo and create Kind Cluster using command: `kind create cluster --config kind-config.yml --name dep-strg`

 ---